p-schaefer/IntegratedHydrology/README.md

 <img src="man/figures/README-unnamed-chunk-26-1.png" width="100%" />

-We see the spatial-cross validation hold-out sites cluster nicely together, whereas the standard cross-validation are randomly distributed across the region.
+We see the spatial cross-validation hold-out sites cluster nicely together, whereas the standard cross-validation are randomly distributed across the region.
 Depending on the purpose of the model, we may favour one type of cross-validation over another.